civol/HDLRuby/README.md

 ##### hif

-The `hif` construct is made of a condition and a block that is to be executed if the condition is met.
-It is declared as follows:
+The `hif` construct is made of a condition and a block that is executed if and only if the condition is met.
+It is declared as follows, where the condition can be any expression:

 ```ruby
 hif <condition> do